benjaminheng/knowledge-base/content/travel-learnings.md

 **Kuala Lumpur isn't that exciting to me.** Well, apart from the climbing anyway.
 I probably wouldn't visit KL again unless I can tack on a climbing session during the trip.

+**Lead climbing at your limit is really quite scary.** I onsighted a 5c, which was fun because of how easy it was.
+I then proceeded to try a 6a, which turned out to be much scarier.
+6a isn't difficult for me, nor is it my limit in terms of technical ability.
+However I haven't lead climbed enough recently to build up my mental game.
+As a result I was taking things much more cautiously than I needed to, and wasted loads of energy on relatively easy moves.
+I didn't send the 6a, instead falling at around 80% up the route.

+**I'll need to practice leading a lot more before my Krabi trip in December.**
+My endurance is currently way to bad to be going to Krabi.
+Ideally I'd like to be doing 6b or 6c comfortably before the trip.
+Technique-wise I should be able to, but I'll need to build up both my endurance and my mental game.
+I'll have to start sport climbing more regularly.